yutaoxu/ofpsvr/deps/mruby/README.md

     $ ruby ./minirake test

-## How to customize mruby (mrbgems)
+## Customization

 mruby contains a package manager called *mrbgems*.
 To create extensions in C and/or Ruby you should create a *GEM*.
-For a documentation of how to use mrbgems consult the file [doc/mrbgems/README.md](doc/mrbgems/README.md).
-For example code of how to use mrbgems look into the folder *examples/mrbgems/*.
+You will find a complete documentation with examples under *examples/mrbgems*.

 ## License

-Copyright (c) 2015 mruby developers
+Copyright (c) 2014 mruby developers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),